 SnapNrack

-With systems designed for speed and ease of installation, SnapNrack is a third great solar panel racking system manufacturer based in the United States.
+With systems designed for easier installation, SnapNrack is another solar panel racking system manufacturer based in the United States.
 The company has a few main racking options, including a “universal” system for roofs of any pitch or material, as well as rail and modified railless choices.

 All sold with competitive warranty periods, SnapNrack, Unirac, and IronRidge are all high-quality solar panel mounting systems supported by today’s leading installers.

-To guarantee a safe and successful installation, solar panel mounting should only be performed by a professional.
-However, when trying to find the right professional, knowing how a typical solar installation is performed (as well as the top brands used in the process) can help you and your installer determine the best overall racking solution for your home.
+Solar panel mounting should be performed by a professional.
+When trying to find the right professional, knowing how a typical solar installation is performed can help you and your installer determine the best racking solution for your home.

 If you're ready to find the right equipment for your home solar panel installation, talk to Palmetto today.
-We will work with you to determine the best racking hardware for your roof, whether you have a flat roof or a steeply sloped roof, so that you can remain worry-free throughout the multi-decade lifespan of your system.
+We will work with you to determine the best racking hardware for your roof so you can be worry-free throughout the multi-decade lifespan of your system.

-To get started, or for the motivation you may need to go solar, you can use our Free Solar Design and Savings Estimate tool to see how much you can save by installing panels today.
+To get started you can use our solar savings calculator to see how much you can save by going solar today.

 See what solar can do for you: